sanchitaaa10/sanchitaaa10/README.md

 👋 Hello, World!
-I'm a BTech Computer Science and Engineering student at ITM Skills University with a passion for coding, creativity, and collaboration.
+I'm a BTech CSE student at ITM Skills University with a passion for coding, creativity, and collaboration.

 ✨ I’m deeply interested in software development, AI, and exploring the endless possibilities of technology.
 My GitHub showcases my journey of learning, building, and contributing to projects that excite and challenge me.